Introduction

 rm -rf /tmp/geoip-updater

-Make /etc/cron.monthly/geoip-updater
+Make /etc/cron.monthly/geoip-updater executable.

 sudo chmod +x /etc/cron.monthly/geoip-updater